-We frequently receive questions from readers, either through our Ask A Pro system or direct emails, requesting advice on their home theater, control systems etc. One question I get almost every week is some variation of “what control/automation system should I buy?”
+We frequently receive questions from readers requesting advice on their home theaters, control systems etc. One question I get almost every week is some variation of “what control system should I buy?”

 Here’s the latest, which just came in from reader Dan, and my response.